Contest Overview

 Please review all submission requirements carefully.

-- Gain knowledge about climate change and its relationship to and impact on the ocean.
+- Gain knowledge about environmental issues, nature, and your relationship with the world around you.
 Dive into Bow Seat’s Resource Studio to learn more about the issues; find artists and organizations taking action to protect our blue planet; and discover ways that you can get involved.

 - Grow your skills in communication, critical thinking, creativity, and environmental advocacy.
 Use your artwork to raise awareness for critical environmental issues.